Bryon Linville, President

 Mr. Shields deserves a big "Thank You" for the four years he spent in the United States Coast Guard defending our country and our freedom.
 Upon completion of his tour of duty, he joined Oakstone Glass in the summer of 2006.
 His initial position was in the field where he learned the various issues that could arise upon installation, and thus prepared him for his shift in employment to the office where he holds his current position.
 He has grown from having little knowledge, to being seasoned at estimating and sale.
 He strives to please our Customers and be helpful in any way he can.
 Mr. Shields is an asset and continues to be a welcome addition to the Oakstone Glass team.

 Ms. Richards acquired her sense for business at a young age, being raised where her father ran his own successful business out of his home in northern California.
 She gained an enormous amount of experience in her years of being the Lunch Coordinator for the school district and running the entire lunch program.
 With a break in being a Letter Carrier for the United States Postal Service, she returned to the business world and began her introduction to the glass business in 1997.
-The knowledge gained prepared her for the position she now holds as CFO of Oakstone Glass Corporation.
 Ms. Richards joined the Oakstone team in January of 2004 and continues to aspire in developing new and better ways to keep the office running smoothly.

 Oakstone Glass Services the cities of Thousand Oaks, Westlake Village,